Cult of Chucky

 Cult of Chucky is a 2017 American supernatural slasher film written and directed by Don Mancini.
-The seventh installment of the Child's Play franchise, following the 2013 film Curse of Chucky, it stars Fiona Dourif, Michael Therriault, Adam Hurtig, Alex Vincent, Elisabeth Rosen, Grace Lynn Kung, Marina Stephenson Kerr, Zak Santiago, Ali Tataryn, Jennifer Tilly, Christine Elise and Brad Dourif.
+The seventh mainline installment of the Child's Play franchise, following the 2013 film Curse of Chucky, it stars Fiona Dourif, Michael Therriault, Adam Hurtig, Alex Vincent, Jennifer Tilly, and Brad Dourif.

 Cult of Chucky began production in Winnipeg, Manitoba, Canada in January 2017 and premiered at the London FrightFest Film Festival on August 24 the same year.
 As with the previous film, it was released direct-to-video by Universal Pictures Home Entertainment via Blu-ray, DVD and VOD on October 3.

-The film received generally positive reviews from critics and, as of October 2017, grossed over $2 million from DVD and Blu-ray sales.
+The film received generally positive reviews from critics and, as of October 2017, grossed over $2.3 million from DVD and Blu-ray sales.

 Plot

-In 2017, Andy Barclay has been torturing the disembodied head of Chucky for four years.
-Meanwhile, wheelchair-using Nica Pierce has been in a mental institution after being framed by Chucky for the murders of her family.
-Nica now believes she was responsible for the murders and that Chucky was a manifestation of her psychosis.
-Dr. Foley, Nica's doctor, has her transferred to a medium-security psychiatric hospital.
+Andy Barclay has been torturing the disembodied head of Chucky for four years.
+Meanwhile, paraplegic survivor Nica Pierce has been in a mental institution after being framed by Chucky for the murder of her family.
+Nica now believes she was responsible and that Chucky was just a figment of her imagination.